 A PLEASANTLY HAUNTED HOUSE

-Charles Segui, a Minorcan whose ancestors came here in the middle 1700s, built the house in 1910.
+Welcome to Ancient City Inn.
+Our story begins with Charles Segui, a Minorcan whose ancestors came here in the middle 1700s, built the house starting in 1910 built by Minorcan ship builders and completed in 1915..
 He was not a wealthy man.
 He had a bookstore down on St. George Street and also raised carrier pigeons as a hobby.
 One day a friend of Henry Flagler stopped in Mr. Segui’s bookstore.
-He was a publisher from New York and had heard about Mr. Segui’s pigeons.
+He was a publisher from New York and had heard about Mr. Segui’s carrier pigeons.
 Charles took him to his house and showed the man his pigeons.
 The publisher bought the entire lot of them and planned to ship them to Cuba to send messages back and forth.
 Sadly, the ship the pigeons were on sank and all the pigeons were lost.
-But, luckily for Charles, he had enough money to buy a piece of land in the new Abbott tract, just north of town, and to build the fine Victorian home now known as Ancient City Inn.
+But, luckily for Charles, he had enough money to buy a piece of land in the new Abbott tract, just north of town, and to build the fine Victorian/Edwardian home now known today as Ancient City Inn.

-Apparently, Charles really loved his home because he’s still here.
+Apparently, Charles really loved his home because he’s still visits here.
+Often showing himself as still being the protector of the place.
 He was a very methodical and punctilious man and rode his bicycle back and forth from his store every day at the same time.
 And every day at two o’clock in the afternoon, he would rush home, run upstairs to change from his business suit in to his work clothes, and feed his pigeons.
 Then, he’d change back to his business suit, come downstairs to eat his lunch, and peddle back to the store.
 And to this day precisely at two o’clock often the front door will fly open, and a big gray mist will fly upstairs, stomping loudly on the steps.
 The noise is so loud that the first time it happened, Will, who was back in his workshop, came running out to see what happened.
 Carri was sitting open-mouthed in the parlor, hardly believing what she’d just seen and heard.
-The stairs are carpeted now, but when Charles owned the house the steps were bare wood, and the sound, of course, is his footfalls running up the wooden stairs.
+The stairs are carpeted now, but when Charles owned the house the steps were bare wood, and the sound, of course, is his footsteps running up the wooden stairs.

 Charles’s daughter, Martha Lee, lived in the house until 1989, when she sold it to a couple who turned it into a bed and breakfast.
 We bought it in 2000.
+That makes us only the third owner of this historic home.
+We keep everything as original as possible.
 During the negotiations, Carri asked about ghosts.
 The previous owners were evasive.
 After the closing they did admit that “jewelry occasionally gets played with.
 There is a playful ghost—but be careful who you tell that to!”

 What the previous owners didn’t know was that Carri is a spiritualist medium.
-“I was born in the hospital and brought home to my grandmother’s séance parlor.”
+“I was born in the Jamestown, NY and brought home to my grandmother’s séance parlor.”
 Will, too, is a practicing medium.
 We travel around the world studying and teaching.
-So we were both very aware of all the activity taking place in the house.
+So we were both very aware of all the activity taking place in the house and these energies welcomed us.

 One day Carri, in a whimsical mood, decided to paint the Colonel’s Room pink, a very feminine “foo-foo” pink, and we put a flower border around the walls.
 The sadness immediately went away.
 It became a happy room.